withastro/docs/src/pages/en/guides/fonts.md

     ---
     ```

-3. Now, open `tailwind.config.cjs` and import the font to your project.
-The below code will import Inter Variable, Inter & a default fallback fonts from Tailwind CSS.
+3. Now, open `tailwind.config.cjs` and import the font into your project.
+The below code will import `Inter Variable` and `Inter` with default fallback fonts from Tailwind CSS.
     ```js
     const defaultTheme = require("tailwindcss/defaultTheme");
     module.exports = {